Asynchronous Video Interviews change Flexible Shift Hiring

 • Unclear evaluation.
 Without rubrics, reviews will vary.
 Define scoring criteria up front.

 • No candidate support.
-Provide a help page, FAQs and a contact for technical issues.
+Provide a help page, FAQs, and a contact for technical issues.

 ScreeningHive SignUp